Lacrymology/states/roundcube/doc/pillar.rst

 roundcube:ldap:ssl
 ~~~~~~~~~~~~~~~~~~

-Whether to use STARTTLS for ldap connection when changing password or not.
+Whether to use STARTTLS for :doc:`/openldap/doc/index` connection when changing

-Default: Use value provided for ``ldap:ssl`` pillar key.
+password or not.

-If this pillar key is set, starttls will be used.
+Default: Use value provided for ``ldap:ssl`` :doc:`/openldap/doc/pillar` key.